coprolit/rpg-rules/README.md

 - `Vehicular Maneuver/Astrogation Chart`.

 ## Tactical Activity Tracking
-In a tactical situation, action is resolved in terms of meters and seconds (second-by-second).
+In a tactical situation, action is tracked in terms of meters and seconds (second-by-second).
 A player states an action for his character, spends the necessary time to complete the action, and may then declare another action.

 The `Action/Time Table` is a list of common actions that most characters attempt during tactical situations: